Help us achieve our goals:

 Pruning Regular pruning required; This cultivar is a tip bearer. so is not suitable for growing as cordons, espaliers and other restricted forms.
 Grow as standards or spindlebushes.
 For further guidance see: pruning new pear trees, summer pear pruning, winter pear pruning, renovating pear trees

-Pests May be attacked by aphids, caterpillars, codling moth, bullfinches, gall midges, pear and cherry slugworm and pear blister mite
+Pests May be attacked by aphids, caterpillars, codling moth, bullfinches, pear midge, pear and cherry slugworm and pear blister mite

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.